Beauty Pill: Return to public work (2009–2010)

 In the fall of 2009, Clark founded a Washington, DC, performance series called Story/Stereo.
 Taking place at the Writer's Center, the series blended literature and music with Clark as curator and host.
 The series received an endowment from the NEA.

 In January, 2010, the band wrote and recorded the score for a play called suicide.chat.room.
 The work was a collaboration with choreographer Paulina Guerrero and director Marcus Kyd.
 The music for suicide.chat.room found favor with critics, with The A.V.
 Club calling it "brilliant and vividly balletic", The Washington Post calling it "smartly evocative" and the City Paper calling it "lyrical and convulsive, channeling [the spirit of the play] perfectly."

 The Immersive Ideal project

 In 2012, Beauty Pill was commissioned by Artisphere, a DC art museum, to record its new album in view of the public.
 In so doing, the band turned their recording process into a public art exhibit.
 The resulting recording would later be released as an album.

 2015 releases

 In 2015, Beauty Pill released the double LP Beauty Pill Describes Things as They Are, the result of the Immersive Ideal recording sessions, as well as a vinyl reissue of The Cigarette Girl from the Future.
 Describes Things As They Are was included in many best-of-year lists. including NPR, Rolling Stone, SPIN, Magnet and VICE.
 It was cited by TIME Magazine as one of the ten best albums of the decade.
-In a performance for NPR's Tiny Desk, the band performed songs from the new record, using the monome as a sample sequencer.
+In a performance for NPR's Tiny Desk, the band performed songs from the new record, using a Monome as a sample sequencer.